 What is Celotex?

 Celotex is a form of insulation typically installed within external walls.
 They can be applied internally as well depending on the type of insulation.
 The type of walls (also known as leafs) Celotex insulation can be installed into can be tricky to comprehend.
-So this guide can make sure you’re all set for suitable insulation whatever the weather!
-Not sure about what the best Celotex insulation is for your needs?
-Check out the comparison guide.
+This guide can make sure you’re all set for suitable insulation whatever the weather!

 How to cut insulation board